The world of investing can seem daunting, and it's true that there’s a lot to learn if you want to become a successful investor.

 If your goal is longer-term such as saving for retirement, it's possible to generate a greater return on your money by investing it – although the value can also go down and it's possible to lose some or all of the money.
 This is why people who invest tend to make sure they have some cash saved before they invest, just in case.

 Want to learn more about what you should think about before investing?
 Take a look at our article on benefits and risks.
 We recommend that you speak to a financial adviser beforehand.
 They’ll be able to consider your circumstances and give you personalised advice.

 How much money do you need to start investing?

 Some investments, like property, need quite a lot of money.
 But with others, you can get started with less than you might think.
 For example, you can open our Stocks & Shares ISA from as little as £50 a month, or a one-off payment of £500.

 If you want to start investing in stocks and shares, it’s probably easier than you think to get up and running.

-If you're sure it's right for you, you can apply for our Investment Account online in just 15 minutes.
+If you're sure it's right for you, you can apply for our Investment Account online.
 You can either choose your funds now or later, so if you want to get set up, but take more time to consider your investments, you can.